-- 18. Article 11(2) RoP provides that the Chair and the LSA are responsible for deciding whether the file is complete.
-The assessment of the completeness of the file is an important step in the procedure, designed to ensure that all conditions for adopting a binding decision are met and that the EDPB has all the information necessary for doing so.
-The assessment of completeness of the file also serves as the starting point for the legal deadlines mentioned in Article 65(2)-(3) GDPR.
+- 18. Article 11(2) RoP provides that the Chair and the LSA are responsible for deciding whether the file is complete16.
+The assessment of the completeness of the file is an important step in the procedure, designed to ensure that all conditions for adopting a binding decision are met and that the EDPB has all the information necessary for doing so17.
+The assessment of completeness of the file also serves as the starting point for the legal deadlines mentioned in Article 65(2)-(3) GDPR18.
 Finally, the assessment of completeness of the file also seeks to ensure compliance with the right to be heard contained in Article 41 CFEU. - 19.
-When submitting the matter to the EDPB for dispute resolution, the LSA shall include: - a) the draft decision or revised draft decision subject to the objection(s); - b) a summary of the relevant facts and grounds; - c) the objection(s) made by the supervisory authority(/-ies) concerned in accordance with Article 60 (4) (and where relevant Article 60(5) GDPR); - d) an indication as to whether the LSA does not follow the relevant and reasoned objection or is of the opinion that the objection is not relevant or reasoned; - e) documentation proving the timing and format of the provision of the (revised) draft decision and of the objection(s) by the concerned supervisory authority (/-ies); and - f) in accordance with Article 41 of the European Charter on Fundamental Rights, the written observations the LSA collected from the persons that might be adversely affected by the Board's decision, together with confirmation and evidence of which documents submitted to the Board were provided to them when they were invited to exercise their right to be heard or a clear identification of the elements for which it is not the case. - 20.
+When submitting the matter to the EDPB for dispute resolution, the LSA shall include: - a) the draft decision or revised draft decision subject to the objection(s); - b) a summary of the relevant facts and grounds; - c) the objection(s) made by the supervisory authority(/-ies) concerned in accordance with Article 60 (4) (and where relevant Article 60(5) GDPR); - d) an indication as to whether the LSA does not follow the relevant and reasoned objection or is of the opinion that the objection is not relevant or reasoned; - e) documentation proving the timing and format of the provision of the (revised) draft decision and of the objection(s) by the concerned supervisory authority (/-ies)19; and - f) in accordance with Article 41 of the European Charter on Fundamental Rights, the written observations the LSA collected from the persons that might be adversely affected by the Board's decision, together with confirmation and evidence of which documents submitted to the Board were provided to them when they were invited to exercise their right to be heard or a clear identification of the elements for which it is not the case20. - 20.
 The wording of Article 60(4) GDPR and Article 11(2) RoP makes clear that the LSA is responsible for ensuring that the file is complete and submitting all relevant information to the EDPB.
-Where necessary, however, the Secretariat may request from the LSA and/or CSAs additional information within a specific timeframe.
-The ability to request additional information should be interpreted in light of the objective of ensuring that the EDPB is provided with all information necessary to take a
+Where necessary, however, the Secretariat may request from the LSA and/or CSAs additional information

-&lt;sup>14 Article 56(4) and Article 60(1) GDPR.
+15 Article 56(4) and Article 60(1) GDPR.

-&lt;sup>15 The Secretariat carries out the analysis on the completeness of the file on behalf of the Chair.
+16 The Secretariat carries out the analysis on the completeness of the file on behalf of the Chair.

-&lt;sup>16 When necessary, the documents submitted by the competent authority will be translated into English by the EDPB Secretariat.
+17 When necessary, the documents submitted by the competent authority will be translated into English by the EDPB Secretariat.

-&lt;sup>17 See Article 11(4) RoP and see further Section 3.3.
+18 See Article 11(4) RoP and see further Section 3.3.

-&lt;sup>18 The aim of providing this information is to allow the Secretariat to verify the objection has been provided in writing and within the legal deadline.
+19 The aim of providing this information is to allow the Secretariat to verify the objection has been provided in writing and within the legal deadline.
 The timing and format of the provision of the (revised) draft decision and of the objection(s) can be proven, for example, via the relevant and reasoned objections report from the information and communication system mentioned in Article 17 of the RoP.

-&lt;sup>19 Article 11(2) RoP.
+20 Article 11(2) RoP.
 See also section 5.

-binding decision concerning all the matters which are the subject of the relevant and reasoned objection(s), in particular whether there is an infringement of the GDPR.
+within a specific timeframe21.
+The ability to request additional information should be interpreted in light of the objective of ensuring that the EDPB is provided with all information necessary to take a binding decision concerning all the matters which are the subject of the relevant and reasoned objection(s), in particular whether there is an infringement of the GDPR.